Rockies vs. Diamondbacks Player Props Betting Odds

-Player prop bet odds for Lourdes Gurriel Jr., Elias Diaz and others are listed when the Arizona Diamondbacks host the Colorado Rockies at Chase Field on Tuesday at 9:40 PM ET.
+The Arizona Diamondbacks host the Colorado Rockies at Chase Field on Wednesday at 9:40 PM ET.
+Those looking to place a player prop bet can find odds for Corbin Carroll, Elias Diaz and others in this matchup.

 Bet on this matchup or its props with DraftKings!